Follow Us on Social Media

-- Passing the State of California Bar test, which consists of the General Bar Examination and the Multistate Bar Examination (MBE);
+- Pass the State of California Bar Examination, which consists of the General Bar Examination and the Multistate Bar Examination (MBE)

-- Passing the Multistate Professional Responsibility Examination (MPRE)*; and
+- Pass the Multistate Professional Responsibility Examination (MPRE)*

-- Being in compliance with any California court ordered child or family support obligation.
+- Be in compliance with any California court ordered child or family support obligation.

 FOR ATTORNEYS NOT ADMITTED TO PRACTICE LAW OUTSIDE THE U.S., the State Bar of California probably is not ideal unless the applicant has earned an LL.M. degree from a California law school.